ACRRM/curriculum-docusaurus/docs/fellowship-assessment/introduction.md

 The following rules apply to a:ll College assessments:

-* Candidates must arrive at the approved venue at the time specified in the instructions\
+* Candidates must arrive at the approved venue at the time specified in the instructions to candidates that is provided prior to the assessment date.
-   early; specific times are provided to candidates who have enrolled
-* Candidates must provide valid photographic identification (e.g. driver’s licence or passport) to the invigilator for verification of identity
+* Candidates must provide valid photographic identification (e.g. driver’s licence or passport) to the invigilator for verification of identity.
-* Candidates are not permitted to bring food or drink into the assessment room other than a clear plastic bottle of water or food required for medical reasons
+* Food or drink is not permitted into the assessment room other than a clear plastic bottle of water or food required for medical reasons.
-* Candidates can not take any items into the assessment room except those specified by the College, for example rotation plan for StAMPS
+* Any items that have note been authorised by the College are not permitted to be taken into the assessment room by a candidate.
-* Mobile phones and all other electronic devices must be turned off and left with the invigilator
+* Mobile phones and all other electronic devices, including but not limited to, smart watched and wireless communication devices must be turned off and left with the invigilator.
-* Candidates are strictly prohibited from accessing any aspect of the computer, email or internet sites, other than the virtual assessment or online assessment platform during the assessment
+* Candidates are strictly prohibited from accessing any component and function of the computer, email or internet sites, other than the platform used for the conduct of the examination.
 * If a toilet break is required, candidates must be accompanied by an invigilator
 * At the end of the exam, candidates must leave all hand-written notes and exam material at the assessment venue
 * Candidates must not share any information related to the content of the exam, this is a serious breach of the College’s [Academic Code of Conduct](https://www.acrrm.org.au/docs/default-source/all-files/academic-code-of-conduct.pdf?sfvrsn=559890eb_14) and will be dealt with accordingly.